beala/xkcd-password/README.md

 This python script implements the [xkcd password spec](http://xkcd.com/936/).

 ##Install##
-You can clone the whole repo, but all that's needed is the `xkpa.py` and `dict` file (or you can use your system dict).
-You can make the script executable:
+You can clone the whole repo, but all that's needed is the `xkpa.py` and `dict` file.
+Put them in the same directory or change the default dictionary path (see instructions below).
+To run, you can make the script executable:

 	chmod +x xkpa.py
+	./xkpa.py

 Or you can run the script through the Python interpreter: